orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-In Linux, middle-clicking in the curses version does not paste the primary selection and selecting text does copy to the primary selection.
+In Linux, middle-clicking in the terminal version does not paste the primary selection and selecting text does copy to the primary selection.
 All other terminal apps support this functionality, why not Textadept?